abeeto/resume-builder-backend/README.md

 # Resume Builder Backend

-This repository contains the backend for the Pavetheway.ai resume builder application.
 It is built using Django REST Framework and a PostgreSQL database, and is designed to handle the progressive profile completion flow and resume data management.

 ## Tech Stack